As our local vicar likes to remind us, Christmas is about giving and about receiving.

 By contrast, Pope Francis’ recent denunciation of trickle-down economics appears an exercise in stilted verbosity which while making headlines also forced the Papacy into a clarification.

-That said, it is certainly worth a read:
+That said, it is certainly worth a read.
+Here is a decent overview.

 Just as it does for companies and governments, the Playstation era enables religious leaders to communicate direct with their audiences.